T-x-T/dukatia/website/content/docs/dev/setup-dev-env.md

 ---
 title: 'Setup development environment'
-description: 'How to setup a development environment for TxTs Treasury'
+description: 'How to setup a development environment for dukatia'
 ---

 ## Setup development environment